 Standard Cassandra system schema tables for driver compatibility:

 system_schema.keyspacessystem_schema.tablessystem_schema.columnssystem_schema.typessystem_schema.functionssystem_schema.aggregatessystem_schema.triggerssystem_schema.viewssystem_schema.indexesNode metadata including tokens column for driver topology awareness.
+Drivers typically read this immediately after READY or AUTH_SUCCESS as part of topology discovery.

 Virtual tables backed by live in-memory state, not persisted: